CES goes full pandemic with smart masks, stickers to detect COVID and the biggest Wi-Fi update in years

 And this CES also brings a moment of reckoning for the tech industry’s role in fighting the coronavirus.
 In 2020, we heard endless ideas for gadgets and gizmos to zap viruses and help keep people safe.
 Companies pitched smart cities as a way to track the virus and encourage social distancing, and smartphones as tools to conduct contact tracing and offer exposure alerts.
 Yet as we endure America’s deadliest phase of the pandemic yet, little of this tech has made a significant impact.
 Will new technologies, or new ways of tech companies working with governments make a difference in 2021?

-Here are our finds for the best, most intriguing and weirdest products of CES 2021, which we’ll update as we find more cool stuff.
+Here are our finds for the best, most intriguing and weirdest products of CES 2021.

 – BioButton: A sticker to detect covid-19 symptoms